The Argentine ghost town of Alemanía, a stop on the La Vuelta a Los Valles drive through Salta, is a not-to-be-missed spot for adventurers.

 Ask for a ghost story and explore the turn of the 20th century buildings and railway wagons.

-The most action that Alemanía sees these days is as the setting for film sets, such as 2010’s remake of the horror movie, ‘And Soon the Darkness’:
+The most action that Alemanía sees these days is as the setting for film sets.

-You can camp in Alemanía, or just take a dip in the Río de La Conchas, (Conchas River), but you’ll have to carefully cross the old train trestle to reach the accessible side of the riverbank.
+A few people do camp in and around Alemanía, or just take a dip in the Río de La Conchas, (Conchas River), but you’ll have to carefully cross the old train trestle to reach the accessible side of the riverbank.

 The residents will provide you with fresh water, just throw them a few pesos as thanks — visitors will notice that they have no source of income here aside from the few pottery, wood carvings and wool products they produce and sell.